C0mposer/C-Game-Modding-Utility/README.md

 ![codecaves](images/codecaves.png)
 a.
 Give the code cave a name
 b.
 Fill out the address in RAM
 c.
-Fill out the equivalent address in main executable (or enter an offset)
+Fill out the equivalent address in the main executable (or enter an offset)
 d.
 Fill out the size of the code cave
 e.
 Choose .c/.cpp files in your projects *src/* dir you'd like to be compiled into the codecave area
 (*main.c is used by default.
 For multiple files, seperate by comma or space*)